EU reappoints top antitrust cop who led crackdown on tech giants

 “Digitalization has a huge impact on the way we live, work, and communicate,” EC President-elect Ursula von der Leyen said in a statement on Vestager’s role.
 “In some fields, Europe has to catch up — like for business to consumers — while in others we are frontrunners — such as in business to business.
 We have to make our single market fit for the digital age, we need to make the most of artificial intelligence and big data, we have to improve on cybersecurity, and we have to work hard for our technological sovereignty.”

 Companies such as Google, Apple, Facebook, and Amazon face growing scrutiny from regulators around the world, even belatedly on their home turf.
-But Europe has been leading the charge against their digital influence for several years under Vestager’s leadership.
+But Europe has been leading the fight against their digital influence for several years under Vestager’s charge.

 These efforts have made her perhaps one of the most feared and influential figures in Silicon Valley.